Matt LaFleur: Early years

 LaFleur's coaching career began in 2003 at Saginaw Valley State as an offensive graduate assistant.
 He also substitute taught in the local high schools (Garber High School), specializing in math.
-LaFleur proceeded to Central Michigan University in Mount Pleasant and assisted the offensive staff in 2004 and 2005.
-His first full-time coaching job was at Northern Michigan University in Marquette, where he was the quarterbacks coach under Bernie Anderson.
+After retiring from playing football, he was hired by Central Michigan University as a graduate assistant for the 2004 and 2005 seasons.
+In 2006, he was hired as the quarterbacks coach for Northern Michigan University.
 After one year at Northern, LaFleur spent the 2007 football season as the offensive coordinator for Ohio's Ashland University.

 Houston Texans

 LaFleur then was hired in 2008 by the Houston Texans to serve as an offensive assistant.
 He assisted both wide receivers and quarterbacks during his two-year stint there and developed a close relationship with offensive coordinator Kyle Shanahan.

 Washington Redskins

 When Shanahan's father Mike was hired by the Washington Redskins, Kyle brought LaFleur to Washington to coach the quarterbacks in 2010.
 From 2011 to 2013, LaFleur worked alongside 4 other future head coaches in Washington; Kyle Shanahan, Sean McVay, Mike McDaniel, and Raheem Morris.
 A primary responsibility of LaFleur's for the 2012 season was to mentor rookie quarterbacks Robert Griffin III and Kirk Cousins.